toxicity1985/atoum-documentation/source/en/option_cli.rst

 -nccfns <namespaces> / --no-code-coverage-for-namespaces <namespaces>
 =====================================================================

-This option allows you to disable the generation of the code coverage report for one or more namespaces.
+This option lets you disable the generation of the code coverage report for one or more namespaces.

 .. code-block:: shell